erayerturk/Guest-Book-API/README.md

 ## Running Tests

-Normally, the tests are running automatically while building the project.
-If there is any error in tests the project will not run.
+The tests typically run automatically during the project build process.
+If any errors occur in the tests, the project will not proceed.
 To run tests manually, run the following command while project containers running

 ```bash